 Geodetic observations are performed as part of the VERA project observations to derive accurate antenna coordinates.
 The geodetic VLBI observations for VERA are carried out in the S/X bands (2 GHz/8 GHz) and also in the K band (22 GHz).
-The S/X bands are used in the domestic experiments with the Geographical Survey Institute of Japan and the international experiments called IVS-T2.
+The S/X bands are used in the the international experiments called IVS-T2 and AOV (Asia Oceania VLBI) sessions.
 On the other hand, the K band is used in the VERA internal experiments.
 We obtain higher accuracy results in the K band compared with the S/X bands.
 The most up-to-date geodetic parameters are derived through geodetic analyses.

 Non-linear post seismic movement of Mizusawa after the 2011 off the Pacific coast of Tohoku Earthquake continues.
-The position and velocity of Mizusawa is continuously monitored by GPS.
+The position and velocity of Mizusawa is continuously monitored by VLBI and GPS.
 The coordinates in the table 1 are provisional and will be revised with accumulation of geodetic data by GPS and VLBI.

 In order to maintain the antenna position accuracy, the VERA project has three kinds of geodetic observations.
-The first is participation in JADE (JApanese Dynamic Earth observation by VLBI) organized by GSI (Geographical Survey Institute) and

-IVS-T2 session in order to link the VERA coordinates to the ITRF2008 (International Terrestrial Reference Frame 2008).
-Basically Mizusawa station participate in JADE nearly every month.
-Based on the observations for ten years, the 3-dimensional positions and velocities of Mizusawa station till March 09, 2011 is determined with accuracies of 7-9 mm and about 1 mm/yr in ITRF2008 coordinate system.
+The first is participation in IVS session, T2 and AOV, in order to link the VERA coordinates to the ITRF2014 (International Terrestrial Reference Frame 2014).
+Basically Mizusawa station participate in IVS session nearly every month.
+Based on the observations for ten years, the 3-dimensional positions and velocities of Mizusawa station till March 09, 2011 is determined with accuracies of 7-9 mm and about 1 mm/yr in ITRF2014 coordinate system.
 But the uncertainty of several centimeters exists in the position on and after March 11, 2011.
 The second kind of geodetic observations is monitoring of baseline vectors between VERA stations by internal geodetic VLBI observations.
 Geodetic positions of VERA antennas relative to Mizusawa antenna are measured from geodetic VLBI observations every two weeks.
 From polygonal fitting of the ten-year geodetic results, the relative positions and velocities are obtained in the precisions of 1-2 mm and 0.8-1 mm/yr till March 09, 2011.